ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ### Deployment from Source Code

-We extend a tool named pgxc_ctl from PG-XC/PG-XL open source project to support cluster management, such as configuration generation, configuration modification, cluster initialization, starting/stopping nodes, and switchover.
+We extend a tool named pgxc_ctl from PG-XC/PG-XL open-source project to support cluster management, such as configuration generation, configuration modification, cluster initialization, starting/stopping nodes, and switchover.
 Its detail usage can be found [deployment](/doc/polardb/deployment.md).

 * download source code
 * install dependent packages (use Centos as an example)